 The youngest parts of Iceland are in the southwestern corner and at the center of the Highlands but they are only believed to be about 700 thousand years old.

-Iceland geological history is influenced by the ice ages that have come and gone, the temperatures and the climate.
+Iceland's geological history is influenced by the ice ages that have come and gone, the temperatures and the climate.
 The last ice age started around 70 thousand years ago and lasted for 60 thousand years.
-During this period Iceland was covered with a large ice cap which sculpted the fjords and valleys you see today all around the country.
+During this period Iceland was covered with a large ice cap that sculpted the fjords and valleys you see today all around the country.
 Some of the deeper valleys and fjords had already been formed or cut out by the previous ice ages but were reshaped by the latest one.

 It is filled with family trees and anecdotal tales and reading through it you almost feel like the narrator knew someone would be reading it 1000 years later.

-Another reason for these documents having such a strong meaning for Icelanders is that the language has changed to little during the last centuries that we are actually still able to browse through it and gather understanding.
+Another reason for these documents having such a strong meaning for Icelanders is that the language has changed so little during the last centuries that we are actually still able to browse through it and gather understanding.
 Something that our neighbors in Scandinavia can not, even though we once all spoke this Nordic language.

 But back to the people, the first settlers in Iceland were actually not Norse, even though we always speak of it in that sense, but Irish Monks.
-These Monks have always been nicknamed as Papar in Iceland and there is an island right out from the Eastfjords even named Papey due to their habitance.
-These Papar did not last in Iceland, some say it was due to their disliking of the Pagan visitors, others say it was the weather but whichever reason they left behind artifacts, books and crosses and bells proving their living on the island.
+These Monks have always been nicknamed Papar in Iceland and there is an island right out from the Eastfjords even named Papey due to their habitats.
+These Papar did not last in Iceland, some say it was due to their disliking of the Pagan visitors, others say it was the weather but whichever reason they left behind artifacts, books, crosses and bells proving their living on the island.
 These artifacts were then found and mentioned in the Book of Settlement to have been here when the Norse started to arrive.

-Fun Fact: Another mention of Iceland has been found prior to the arrival of the Monks and then by a man named Pýþeas from Marseille in France.
+Fun Fact: another mention of Iceland has been found prior to the arrival of the Monks and then by a man named Pýþeas from Marseille in France.
 Ha traveled the Northern seas between 400-300 BC. and later told tales on an island e named Thule or Ultima Thule.

-The first man known to have deliberately sailed to Iceland and named it was the Norse Hrafna-Flóki or Raven’s Flóki called so due to his reliance upon his two ravens.
+The first man was known to have deliberately sailed to Iceland and named it the Norse Hrafna-Flóki or Raven’s Flóki called so due to his reliance upon his two ravens.
 Legend says that he had three ravens with him which he used to navigate.
 When he had passed the Faroe Islands he set all three of them loose.
 One flew back to the Faroe Islands, one up into the air and back onto the boat but the third one Northwest and didn’t return.
 This is how Hrafna-Flóki knew there was land out there and followed the third raven.

-Upon his arrival at and after exploring it for some time, Hrafna-Flóki named the land Ísland or Iceland.
+Upon his arrival and after exploring it for some time, Hrafna-Flóki named the land Ísland or Iceland.
 He didn’t think much of the country and return to tell tales of a difficult land.
 Even so, he later returned and lived out his days in Iceland.

-In 930 AD the country was so well manned that a parliament had to be founded to keep law and order.
+In 930 AD the country was so well-manned that a parliament had to be founded to keep law and order.
 This was done at Thingvellir National Park and was held there for many centuries to come.
-This establishment is believed by many to be the world’s oldest nation-wide parliament and is still today called by the same name, Alþingi.
+This establishment is believed by many to be the world’s oldest nationwide parliament and is still today called by the same name, Alþingi.

 Now that the trees had nearly all gone there wasn’t much to build the houses from, but like before Icelanders found another solution.
 The lack of trees and therefore timber was met by the building of Turf houses (sod houses).
 These types of houses are built by cutting up sod and piling them into the home’s interior walls.
 This gives good isolation and helps keep the house warm.
-These houses were often built into a hillside or a mountain and had to have big fires in the center.
+These houses were often built on a hillside or a mountain and had to have big fires in the center.
 The houses were sensitive to wind and rain and had to have a lot of repairments made and often.

 Icelanders had until this time held their Viking Pagan religion of the Norse gods but Olaf Tryggvason who had now become the King of Norway had other plans.
 As you may remember many of Iceland’s settlers had been people fleeing the power of the Norwegian throne and the people of Iceland would not be easily persuaded.
-In 995 AD Olaf sent the first flock of missioners to Iceland but with little success, in 999 AD he tried again but when his second attempt was again not successful he decided to take matters into his own hands and force Icelanders to take on Christianity.
-This he did through closing the trading routes to Iceland and refusing all entry to the Norwegian ports.
+In 995 AD Olaf sent the first flock of missioners to Iceland with little success, in 999 AD he tried again but when his second attempt was again not successful he decided to take matters into his own hands and force Icelanders to take on Christianity.
+This he did by closing the trading routes to Iceland and refusing all entry to the Norwegian ports.

 Almost half a century earlier the Icelandic parliament had been founded and as things were heading towards a civil war the nation turned to the parliament to seek a solution.
 One man, Thorgeir Ljósvetningargoði who was at this time leader of the parliament, was chosen to make this decision for the whole nation.
-He had a reputation of being a responsible and fair man and his decision would change the course of the nation.
+He had a reputation for being a responsible and fair man and his decision would change the course of the nation.
 He took away from the crowd and lay down under fur and skins for almost a day making up his mind.